Finnawesome908/Finnawesome908.github.io/_posts/2016-10-12-The-Fuze-Box-and-building-conversations--.md

 ---
-title: The Fuze Box and building conversations
+title: The Fuze Box and the roundup project
 layout: post
 author: finn.henry
 permalink: /the-fuze-box-and-building-conversations--/